 I wanted to tell you about our school's program to keep our students and teachers safe.

-And it's a national program based on the Alice program.
+And it's a national program based on the ALICE program.

 Are you familiar with that?

-I am not, no.
+I am not.

-It's an acronym for alert, lockdown, inform, counter, and evacuate.
+It's an acronym for Alert, Lockdown, Inform, Counter, and Evacuate.

 And essentially, what it is is that we, as teachers and administrators, we all have each other's cell phone numbers.

-And if there's only one unlocked entrance to our school building once all the students are in.
+And if there, there's only one unlocked entrance to our school building once all the students are in.

 So there's only one entry point.

-You know, obviously we're not going to evacuate those, but they're going to evacuate everybody else around the building while police.
+You know, obviously, we're not going to evacuate those, but they're going to evacuate everybody else around the building while police.

-So you've had a full assessment, you've had a full threat assessment, a comprehensive security assessment, and you're t you're saying that this works.
+You've had a full threat assessment, a comprehensive security assessment, and you're saying that this works.

 Yes, but I am amazed at the size of the campus in Florida.